zhilu24/CMEECOURSEWORK/week2/README.md

-PROJECT NAME: BOOTCAMP ASSIGNMENT WEEK 1
+# PROJECT NAME: BOOTCAMP ASSIGNMENT WEEK 2

-Project Overview: This project is focused on basic UNIX programming practice and shell scripting exercises.
-The goal is to build familiarity with UNIX commands and scripting using shell scripts.
-It includes basic tasks such as file manipulation, sequence analysis, and format conversion.
-Key exercises involve:
-1. Building familiarity with UNIX directory structures, working with command arguments, redirections, and pipes
-2. Writing shell scripts to automate tasks such as file format conversions and developing robust scripts that check input validity.
+## Project Overview:
+This project is focused on biological computing in python and basic skills in latex writing.
+The goal to equip users with a solid foundation in python programming while introducing essential concepts such as data structures, functions, control flow, and the use of scientific packages like Numpy.

-Languages and Tools Used:
+## Languages and Tools Used:

-Shell Scripting (Bash): The scripts are written in Bash UNIX Commands: Basic UNIX commands like grep, wc, tr, tail, and cat.
+### IPython3:
+An enhanced interactive Python shell with advanced features like auto-completion and magic commands.

+### Library
+ - NumPy: A Python library for numerical computing,especially for handing arrays and matrices.

-Dependencies/Installation:
+## Dependencies/Installation:
-This project does not require any special dependencies beyond a standard UNIX-like environment.
-All necessary tools should already be available in most UNIX-based systems like Linux or macOS.
-No additional third-party packages are required.
-There is no special installation process for this project.
+python 3.x, ipython, Numpy

+installation: 1. install dependencies 2. run the script with ipython filename (eg. ipython lc1.py)

-Ptoject Structure and Usage:
+## Project Structure and Usage:

-CMEECourseWork/week1
+### CMEECourseWork/week2

+#### -code
+#contains seven practice assignments.

+lc1.py, lc2.py, tuple.py and dictionary.py : Focus on tasks related to loop and list comprehensions task.

+cfexercise1.py: Related to tasks involving control flow.

+align_seqs.py: Used for aligning DNA sequences.

+oaks_debugme.py: Addressing the problem of identifying missing oak species.

+#### -data
--code/ #contains shell scripts exercise and unixpractice -data/ #contains CSV and FASTA data files used in the exercise -result/ #result files generated after script execution -sandbox/ draft files
+#contains CSV data files used in the exercise: sequences.csv used with the align_seqs.py script and TestOaksDara.csv used with the oaks_debugme.py script.

+#### -result
+#result files generated after script execution

+#### -gitignore
+#some unrelated files (such as class exercises or tests)

-Author:
+## Author:
 Name: Zhilu Zhang
 Contact: zhilu.zhang24@imperial.ac.uk